 Before we get into the nitty-gritty of these Facebook marketing tips, let’s make clear your goals when using Facebook ads.
-Whether you own a brick and mortar or an online business, you should be aiming to:
+Whether you own a brick-and-mortar or online business, you should aim to:

 Note that those three items are listed in order of importance.
 That means your top priority is to prove to people that you’re worth listening to.
 On the surface, they sound obvious, but you’d be surprised by how many fitness professionals jump straight to number three and then spend most of their money on this part.

 Why personal trainers fail with Facebook ads